pandagenduts/challenge-7-responsive-devchallenges.io/README.md

 ## Overview

 Challenges i faced in this project:

-1. 'Meet the team' section,
+<strong>1.
+'Meet the team' section</strong>

    The photo profile part is kinda hard to make it responsive.
 This boi take the most of my energy haha. but finally did it with grid

-2. The card active marker on hover
+<strong>2.
+The card active marker on hover</strong>

    It's a little challenging, but finally did it with JavaScript

-3. The menu
+<strong>3.
+The menu</strong>

    Not really, its kinda easy with JavaScript

 Check the [demo](https://bejewelled-florentine-50e6d4.netlify.app/) on how i did it :)